 Section Criteria Response Would the proposal reduce the safety for any public road?
 No - The proposal would not reduce the safety to the public road because there are no crash-related risks apparent in the crash data.
 8. Safety Would the proposal reduce the safety for pedestrians or bicyclists?
-No - While cyclists are allowed on the M2, it is a high-difficulty environment, meaning few cyclists would use it and the shoulder is 3m wide.
+No - While cyclists are allowed on the M2 (except beyond the Windsor Road eastbound off-ramp), it is a high-difficulty environment, meaning few cyclists would use it and the shoulder is 3m wide.
 In any event, the change in cyclist safety risk associated with a digital sign installation is considered to be negligible.
 Would the proposal reduce the safety for pedestrians, particularly children, by obscuring sightlines from public areas?
-No - No sightlines for pedestrians and children are obscured by the proposal as no pedestrians are allowed